Mank: Development

-Mank was officially announced in July 2019, when David Fincher said he would direct the film, with Gary Oldman set to star.
-The screenplay was written by Fincher's father, Jack Fincher, prior to his death in 2003.
+Mank was officially announced in July 2019 when David Fincher said he would direct the film, with Gary Oldman set to star.
+The screenplay was written by Fincher's father, Jack Fincher, before his death in 2003.
 It was originally going to be Fincher's follow-up to The Game (1997) with Kevin Spacey and Jodie Foster set to star but never came to fruition due to Fincher's insistence on shooting in black-and-white.
 Additional casting was announced in October, with Amanda Seyfried, Lily Collins, Tuppence Middleton, Arliss Howard, and Charles Dance among the new cast added.

 Fincher reunites with much of his usual filmmaking team, including production designer Donald Graham Burt, editor Kirk Baxter, and composers Trent Reznor and Atticus Ross, using only period-authentic instruments.
-Fincher opted for cinematographer Erik Messerschmidt, with whom he worked on his Netflix series Mindhunter.
+Fincher opted for cinematographer Erik Messerschmidt, with whom he worked on his series Mindhunter.

 Writing

 The 120-page draft of the initial script revealed that Jack Fincher closely followed a claim voiced by Pauline Kael in her 1971 New Yorker article "Raising Kane" that Welles did not deserve screenwriting credit.
 The article angered many critics, including Welles's friend and fellow filmmaker Peter Bogdanovich who rebutted Kael's claims point by point in "The Kane Mutiny", an October 1972 article for Esquire.
 Her argument was discredited by several film scholars through the years, including Robert L. Carringer in his study of "The Scripts of Citizen Kane."

-Many current academics and critics were sparked to action by Manks many-times over debunked premise that the script was Mankiewicz's alone, including NY Times writer Ben Kenigsberg, and Jonathan Rosenbaum, editor of the Welles-Bogdanovich book This Is Orson Welles, who wrote "...Finchers Senior and Junior, willing and eager to accept and further spread Kael's inaccurate assertion that Herman J. Mankiewicz was the only screenwriter on Citizen Kane, not bothering to research the matter."
+Many current academics and critics were sparked to action by Manks many-times over debunked premise that the script was Mankiewicz's alone, including New York Times writer Ben Kenigsberg, and Jonathan Rosenbaum, editor of the Welles-Bogdanovich book This Is Orson Welles, who wrote "Finchers Senior and Junior, willing and eager to accept and further spread Kael's inaccurate assertion that Herman J. Mankiewicz was the only screenwriter on Citizen Kane, not bothering to research the matter."

-Mank producer Eric Roth reportedly polished the script prior to filming, with David Fincher saying he felt early drafts were too anti-Welles.
+Mank producer Eric Roth reportedly polished the script before filming, with David Fincher saying he felt early drafts were too anti-Welles.
 When asked about the controversy surrounding authorship, Fincher stated that his movie does not aim to settle the issue: "It was not my interest to make a movie about a posthumous credit arbitration.
 I was interested in making a movie about a man who agreed not to take any credit.
 And who then changed his mind.
 That was interesting to me."